gboehl/dynare/doc/manual/source/installation-and-configuration.rst

 Prerequisites on Windows
 ------------------------

-There is no prerequisites on Windows.
+There are no prerequisites on Windows.
 Dynare now ships a compilation environment that can be used with the :opt:`use_dll` option.